-3 IDIO 10 Cor Central Statistics Office, 'Arrivals from Ukraine in Ireland Series 12, 4 February 2024, available at: https://tinyurl.com/2r53f25n.
-While the exact number of persons present in the State who were displaced but do not fall within the remit of the TPD is unknown, the Irish Refugee Council does, from time to time, meet with individuals who have fled the conflict but are nevertheless ineligible for temporary protection.
-In the vast majority of cases, such individuals are left with little choice but to seek international protection.11 B. Qualification for temporary protection Applicants can avail of temporary protection to reside in Ireland whereby they are:
+Figure 1: PPSN allocations to Beneficiaries of Temporary Protection from Ukraine 11 While the exact number of persons present in the State who were displaced but do not fall within the remit of the TPD is unknown, the Irish Refugee Council does, from time to time, meet with individuals who have fled the conflict but are nevertheless ineligible for temporary protection.
+In the vast majority of cases, such individuals are left with little choice but to seek international protection.12 B. Qualification for temporary protection Applicants can avail of temporary protection to reside in Ireland whereby they are: